 -

-Build complex societies that improved survival over time: Their capacity to organize, cooperate, and plan enabled the formation of structured communities, better resource management, and the development of early social systems, ultimately enhancing collective survival.
+Build complex societies that improved survival over time: Planning, cooperation, and social organization led to better resource management and the foundation of early human societies.

 Skin Color Adaptation